 |Health Services fees due||Student Account Services|

 - Students should access OneStop (onestop.apsu.edu) to register in accordance with their first registration dates as indicated in the priority preregistration email.

 - After preregistration, students may make adjustments to their schedules through AP OneStop.
 Any adjustment made to a schedule after the date fee statements are printed will not appear on the statement, but for verification, students may check their current schedules in AP OneStop.

 - After registering, students must meet the fee payment deadlines and confirm their classes or classes will be dropped.

-Student Success offers advising to all incoming and current freshmen who have not declared a major or have declared a General Studies major.
+Student Success offers advising to all incoming and current freshmen except Business and Nursing majors.
 Student Success also oversees the Peer Leader program.
 Peer Leaders are upperclassmen that are assigned to APSU 1000 and PASS 0900 courses to assist students with the transition to college life.
-Students with questions or concerns regarding APSU 1000 and PASS 0900 classes may reach out to their Peer Leader or contact Student Success.
+Students with questions or concerns regarding APSU 1000 classes may reach out to their Peer Leader or contact Student Success.